Donald Trump praises wrong Ivanka in Twitter shout-out

-LONDON (AP) — U.S. President-elect Donald Trump wanted to praise his daughter on Twitter — instead he has accidentally sent his message to another Ivanka.
+LONDON (AP) — U.S. President-elect Donald Trump wanted to praise his daughter on Twitter — instead he accidentally sent his message to another Ivanka.

 Trump retweeted a message from a Twitter user that said his daughter was “great, a woman with real character and class.”